MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-basics.md

 ## Related topics

-The following articles provide in depth information and examples of the security in the Bot Framework.
+The following articles provide in depth information and examples of the Bot Framework security.

 > [!div class="mx-tdBreakAll"]
 > |Article|Description|